Tag Archives: Television Specials

 The basic concept is to celebrate and encourage gender neutrality, saluting values such as individuality, tolerance, and comfort with one’s identity.
 Strong messages.

 I adore early on when a scene from a hospital emerges, infant depictions of Thomas and Mel Brooks debating their genders.
-They say their goodbyes as they leave the hospital but the moment is long remembered.
+They say their goodbyes as they leave the hospital, but the moment is long remembered.

 Later, Thomas and Alan Alda sing about a boy named William who wants a doll.
 And why shouldn’t he?
-Just as Sally, Jennifer, or Mary should be allowed to play with a dump truck should they feel like it.
+Just as Sally, Jennifer, or Mary should be allowed to play with a dump truck if they feel like it.

 Surely, the United States, the project’s main region, has slowly become more progressive in the subsequent decades.
 A sad reminder is that some people still have a problem with gender neutrality or even gender equality.